cliffordrice3/mcp-bookstore/mcp-agent/README.md

 # MCP Agent

-A simple web-based assistant that uses the OpenAI SDK to interact with the MCP API.
+A TypeScript and React based assistant that uses the OpenAI SDK to interact with the MCP API.

 ## Setup